Anti-malware protection in EOP

 You can only use a condition or exception once, but the condition or exception can contain multiple values.
 Multiple values of the same condition or exception use OR logic (for example, <recipient1> or <recipient2>).
 Different conditions or exceptions use AND logic (for example, <recipient1> and <member of group 1>).

-Anti-malware policies in the Security & Compliance Center vs PowerShell
+Anti-malware policies in the Microsoft 365 Defender portal vs PowerShell

 The basic elements of an anti-malware policy are:

-The malware filter policy: Specifies the recipient notification, sender and admin notification, ZAP, and the Common Attachment Types Filter settings.
+- The malware filter policy: Specifies the recipient notification, sender and admin notification, ZAP, and the common attachments filter settings.

-The difference between these two elements isn't obvious when you manage anti-malware polices in the Security & Compliance Center:
+The difference between these two elements isn't obvious when you manage anti-malware polices in the Microsoft 365 Defender portal:

-When you create an anti-malware policy in the Security & Compliance Center, you're actually creating a malware filter rule and the associated malware filter policy at the same time using the same name for both.
+- When you create an anti-malware policy, you're actually creating a malware filter rule and the associated malware filter policy at the same time using the same name for both.

-When you modify an anti-malware policy in the Security & Compliance Center, settings related to the name, priority, enabled or disabled, and recipient filters modify the malware filter rule.
-Other settings (recipient notification, sender and admin notification, ZAP, and the Common Attachment Types Filter) modify the associated malware filter policy.
+- When you modify an anti-malware policy, settings related to the name, priority, enabled or disabled, and recipient filters modify the malware filter rule.
+Other settings (recipient notification, sender and admin notification, ZAP, and the common attachments filter) modify the associated malware filter policy.

-When you remove an anti-malware policy from the Security & Compliance Center, the malware filter rule and the associated malware filter policy are removed.
+- When you remove an anti-malware policy, the malware filter rule and the associated malware filter policy are removed.

 In Exchange Online PowerShell or standalone EOP PowerShell, the difference between malware filter policies and malware filter rules is apparent.
 You manage malware filter policies by using the *-MalwareFilterPolicy cmdlets, and you manage malware filter rules by using the *-MalwareFilterRule cmdlets.